-Faculty Scholars attend 10 full-day sessions held on the 3rd or last Friday of each month from September-June.
+Faculty Scholars attend 11 full-day sessions held on the 3rd or last Friday of each month from September-June.
 Community and academic faculty affiliated with University of Michigan Integrative Medicine teach the sessions.
 Each monthly session highlights prevalent complementary, alternative and integrative approaches to particular health problems and issues.
 All sessions include didactic explanations of CAM, hands-on demonstrations and live patient stories, nutrition information and healthy eating, experiential practices, exploration of innovative methods to teach CAM, nuts and bolts of effective curriculum and research development, and time for small group sharing and reflection.
+In addition, an extra full day is offered to current participants to meet with all previous faculty almuni for additional learning and networking purposes.

 Session topics include: